For SellersMarket Data

 EBITDA Multiple Range: 3-8x

-E-commerce multiples have normalized significantly from 2020-2021 peaks.
-Key drivers:
+E-commerce multiples have significantly normalized from their 2020-2021 peaks.
+Key valuation drivers include:

-• Brand strength and repeat purchase rate: High LTV/CAC ratios command premiums
+• Brand strength and repeat purchase rate: High Customer Lifetime Value (LTV) to Customer Acquisition Cost (CAC) ratios command premiums.

-• Gross margin: 50%+ gross margin businesses trade at the top of the range
+• Gross margin: Businesses with gross margins exceeding 50% trade at the upper end of the range.

-• Subscription component: Subscription boxes or subscription programs command premiums
+• Subscription component: Models incorporating subscription boxes or recurring programs attract premiums.

 Consumer Products (Physical)